 The intelligent use of the crate can help you home-train your dog effectively and give him the safe intimate den he needs to relax and give you the peace of mind you need.

-I would recommend that you read this article about crate training a puppy for during the day tips.
+I would recommend that you read this article about tips for crate training a puppy during the day.